tobias-klingel/Embedded-projects/Arduino-ESP32/Basic-examples/SDS011-test/Readme.md

 # SDS011 particle sensor with ESP32 in Arduino

-##Introduction
+## Introduction

 This project is for testing purpose and provides a working example to read out the fine dust sensor SDS011.
 This sensor measures PM 2.5 and PM 10 air particle count in μg/m3.

-###Usage
+### Usage

-Just compline and upload the ".ino" file to the board, connect the sensor as shown below and the data shall be shown in the serial terminal.
+Just compile and upload the ".ino" file to the board, connect the sensor as shown below and the data shall be shown in the serial terminal.

 ### Schematic